jailkey/hexler/README.md

  	var tree = hexler.parse();
  ```

-Hexler parsed the given content an creates a tree from it, the tree looks like this:
+Hexler parsed the given content and creates a tree, the tree looks like this:

 	* programm
 		* keyword (var)